eseetao/Ad-Hoc-Network-Project/README.md

 ## Getting Started

-The project contains one Jupyter notebook that can run out of the box.
+The project contains one Jupyter notebook.

 ### Prerequisites